ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 {: #managing-ss-sap-benefits}

 You can expect the following benefits when you request IBM Security Services for SAP:
-* Consultative engagement methodology centered on your business objectives
+* Consultative engagement methods centered on your business objectives
 * Experienced end-to-end architectural experts that work jointly with the {{site.data.keyword.cloud_notm}} team
-* Accelerated cloud adoption through proven paths for successful implementation of SAP workloads on the cloud
+* Accelerated cloud adoption for successful implementation of SAP workloads on the cloud
 * Prescriptive best practices for solution implementation by using {{site.data.keyword.cloud_notm}} Services products and features
 * Rapid learning and risk mitigation through access to {{site.data.keyword.cloud_notm}} experts